lightning/bolts/02-peer-protocol.md

 There are four values that need be derived:

-1. The `cltv_expiry_delta` for channels, `3R+2G+2S`: if in doubt, a `cltv_expiry_delta` of 12 is reasonable (R=2, G=1, S=2).
+1. the `cltv_expiry_delta` for channels, `3R+2G+2S`: if in doubt, a `cltv_expiry_delta` of 12 is reasonable (R=2, G=1, S=2).

-2. The deadline for offered HTLCs: the deadline after which the channel has to be failed and timed out on-chain.
+2. the deadline for offered HTLCs: the deadline after which the channel has to be failed and timed out on-chain.
 This is `G` blocks after the HTLC's `cltv_expiry`: 1 block is reasonable.

-3. The deadline for received HTLCs this node has fulfilled: the deadline after which the channel has to be failed and the HTLC fulfilled on-chain before its `cltv_expiry`.
+3. the deadline for received HTLCs this node has fulfilled: the deadline after which the channel has to be failed and the HTLC fulfilled on-chain before its `cltv_expiry`.
 See steps 4-7 above, which imply a deadline of `2R+G+S` blocks before `cltv_expiry`: 7 blocks is reasonable.

-4. The minimum `cltv_expiry` accepted for terminal payments: the worst case for the terminal node C is `2R+G+S` blocks (as, again, steps 1-3 above don't apply).
+4. the minimum `cltv_expiry` accepted for terminal payments: the worst case for the terminal node C is `2R+G+S` blocks (as, again, steps 1-3 above don't apply).
 The default in
    [BOLT #11](11-payment-encoding.md) is 9, which is slightly more